 - Proof of judicial adoption of a minor, if applicable

 - Police clearance certificates for all countries in which you resided for a period of one year or longer since your 18th birthday

-- A valid temporary residency permit (if already in South Africa).
+- A valid temporary residency visa (if already in South Africa).

 Additional documents are applicable to the different immigration categories and these are listed in the permanent residence application forms.

-So, as seen, it is possible to apply for Permanent Residence on the basis of holding a Work Permit.
-Anyone who has held a General Work Permit for a period of five years may apply for Permanent Residence.
-Holders of an Exceptional Skills Work Permit may also apply.
+So, as seen, it is possible to apply for Permanent Residence on the basis of holding a Work Visa.
+Anyone who has held a General Work Visa for a period of five years may apply for Permanent Residence.
+Holders of a Critical Skills Work Visa may also apply.
 It is very much to the applicant’s advantage to be in possession of a contract of permanent employment, or an offer of permanent employment, at the time of application.